sct/overseerr/docs/support/faq.md

 **Troubleshooting Steps:**

 Check the Overseerr logs for media items that are missing.
 The logs will contain an error as to why that item could not be matched.
-One example would be `errorMessage":"SQLITE_CONSTRAINT: NOT NULL`.
-This means that the TMDb ID is missing for that item.
+One example might be `errorMessage":"SQLITE_CONSTRAINT: NOT NULL`.
+This means that the TMDb ID is missing from the Plex XML for that item.

 1. Verify that you are using one of the agents mentioned above.
 2. Refresh the metadata for just that item.